 - 1 From Configure, select User Accounts. - 2 Click the Fiery Contact List button. - 3 Move the cursor over the name of a user.
-Notice that the Edit icon displays. - 4 Click the Edit icon.
-In the Edit User dialog box, edit user attributes and click Save. - 5 Alternatively, select the group in which the user exists.
-If you select the Administrators group, notice that the column on the left is the Groups column and that the column on the right is the User of Administrators Group.
-The name of the column on the right changes based on which group you select. - 6 Repeat steps 3-4.
+Notice that the Edit icon is displayed. - 4 Click the Edit icon.
+In the Edit User dialog box, edit user attributes and click Save.